My First Love Punched Me in the Face

 My dad would flush my pot and yell at me.
 I’d take twenties out of his wallet for reimbursement.
 My mom would throw away my cigarettes.
 I’d pull them back out of the garbage can outside as she watched from the window.

 Jack, on the other hand, treated me like the grown-up woman that I felt I was.
 He taught me how to play poker and gave me my first orgasm.
-He was six-foot-one [185 cm], two hundred pounds [90kg], and full of words like “stupidity-ness,” while I was a straight-A student who had only started getting B’s due to lackluster attendance and a penchant for getting high before school.
+He was six-foot-one, two hundred pounds, and full of words like “stupidity-ness,”while I was a straight-A student who had only started getting B’s due to lackluster attendance and a penchant for getting high before school.
 Nobody fucked with me while I dated Jack, and I kind of liked that about being his girlfriend.

 My parents did not like Jack, but it wasn’t his socioeconomic status that offended them.
 It was that he happened to be a convicted felon.
 I never asked him about the crime, but I knew he’d pled guilty to a home invasion charge after getting drunk and punching through someone’s window before we were together.
 It didn’t sound that bad to me at the time—like a trumped up vandalism charge or something.